 Snowmelt raises water levels in the spring through early summer, sometimes to flood levels.
 But the highest water levels occur during fall rainstorms.
 These rainstorms can drop a large volume of water in a short period of time, and urban landscapes like Anchorage’s are designed to shed water into drainages as quickly as possible.
 Severe flooding will cause the creek to flow erratically and rip up trees and downed wood, creating entrapment hazards.
 Never float a creek or river in flood.

-Paddling the entire 8-mile stretch between Piper St. and Dimond generally takes about four to five hours at a moderate pace with a few breaks.
+Paddling the entire 8-mile stretch between Piper St. and Dimond generally takes about three to five hours at a moderate pace with a few breaks.
 If you have to stop to repair your boat or the river is too shallow to run well, it will take longer.
 Floating from late morning into the afternoon will often help you maximize direct sunlight.

 Most small non-motorized recreational boats will be suitable for Campbell Creek.
 Expect to regularly bottom out on sandbars, thump the bottom of your boat against submerged rocks, and scrape against trees on the riverbanks.
 Durable boats like river kayaks and packrafts are probably ideal for successfully running the creek from top to bottom.
 Canoes will generally work well too, though they may occasionally be too long to navigate around tight bends or obstacles.
 Sit-on-top kayaks and stand-up paddleboards may work depending on the skill of the boater.
 Make sure your paddles can handle rocky shallows.